Wire & Cable Basics

 MV-105 isn't a brand name — it's a temperature rating.
 Here's what the "105" means, how it compares to MV-90, and when to actually spec it.

-If you're specifying medium-voltage feeder or distribution cable, you've probably seen "MV-105" on a spec sheet and wondered what the number actually refers to.
-It's simpler than it looks — and knowing what it means can help you avoid over-buying or under-specifying on your next job.
+If you're specifying medium-voltage feeder or distribution cable, you've probably seen "MV-105" on a spec sheet and wondered what the number refers to.
+It's simpler than it looks, and knowing what it means keeps you from over-buying or under-specifying the next job.

 Breaking Down the Name

-• 105 — the maximum continuous conductor operating temperature, in Celsius
+• 105 is the maximum continuous conductor operating temperature in Celsius.

-MV-105 cable is rated to run continuously at 105°C, compared to older MV-90 cable, which is limited to 90°C continuous.
-That 15-degree difference translates directly into higher ampacity — MV-105 can carry more current through the same conductor size before hitting its thermal limit.
+MV-105 cable runs continuously at 105°C, where the older MV-90 tops out at 90°C. Those 15 degrees translate directly into ampacity: MV-105 carries more current through the same conductor size before hitting its thermal limit.

 Construction

-6. Jacket — sunlight-resistant, flame-retardant PVC (CPE and LLDPE jackets are also available for tougher chemical or moisture exposure)
+6. Jacket: sunlight-resistant, flame-retardant PVC (CPE and LLDPE jackets are available for tougher chemical or moisture exposure)

 Where It's Used